{hjemmesidekongen}/ai

 Hooks Architecture

-Only claude-core defines hooks.
+Only kronen defines hooks.
 Other plugins operate through skill and command invocation.

 EventHook CountWhat They Do